 What you know vs. what’s possible

-Summey said she recognizes the value of familiarity with Bradham Brothers’ old software, but also the potential in ServiceTitan.
+Summey said she recognizes the value of familiarity with Bradham Brothers’ old software, but she also sees the potential in ServiceTitan.

 She watched a demo and has been deeply involved in the planning of onboarding for the office staff.